oscarlaaaa/badminton-api/README.md

 * AWS Lambda/Amplify/Gateway

 ## How Can I Contribute?
 If you'd like more or different endpoints for the project, feel free to clone the project, establish local database credentials in a .env file in the root folder, and submit a pull request.
+You can also test out the various endpoints and let me know if there are any bugs or convenience issues!

+### Credits
+Special thanks to [Vivian](http://github.com/vvnwu) for helping me debug stuff